OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:32

-And I, when I am lifted up from the earth, will draw all people to myself.”
+And when I am lifted up from the earth, I will draw all people to me.”

 ## John 12:33